ugurgokdere/ChatGPT-Micro-Cap-Experiment/Start Your Own/README.md

 3. **View the chart**
    - A window opens showing your portfolio value vs. S&P 500.
 Results will be adjusted for baseline equity.

-All of this is still VERY NEW, so there is bugs.
+All of this is still VERY NEW, so there are bugs.
 Please reach out if you find an issue or have a question.

 Both scripts are designed for beginners, feel free to experiment and modify them as you learn.